Fractionally integrated COGARCH processes: Fractional subordinators in stochastic volatility models

 for $d\in(-0.5,0)$ and some $a>0$.
-For us it was computational advantageous to bound $g_d$ and not the integrand in the above representation. \item[(c)] \cite{meerschaertSPA} suggest a tempered fractional kernel of the form
+For us it was computationally advantageous to bound $g_d$ and not the integrand in the above representation. \item[(c)] \citet*{meerschaertSPA} suggest a tempered fractional kernel of the form

-for {$d\in(-0.5,0.5)$} and $\lambda>0$, which also has an integral representation using tempered fractional integrals, see \cite[Definition 2.1]{meerschaertSPA} for details.
-It belongs to $L^p$ for all $p\geq 1$.
+for {$d > -0.5$} and $\lambda>0$, which also has an integral representation using tempered fractional integrals, see \citet[Definition 2.1]{meerschaertSPA} for details.
+For every $t\in\R$ the kernel $f_d^{\rm temp}(t,\cdot)$ belongs to $L^p(\R)$ for all $p\geq 1$.
 The autocovariance function of the increments of the corresponding tempered fractional process decreases for small lags algebraically, but for large lags exponentially.
-It is therefore called a semi-long range dependence model.
+It is therefore called a semi-long range dependence model. \item[(d)] \citet*{KluMatsui} generalise fLp's by allowing the kernel to be regularly varying, which results in functional central limit theorems for scaled Ornstein-Uhlenbeck processes driven by such generalized fLp's. \end{itemize} \end{remark}